Acquit: Absolve a person legally from an accusation of criminal guilt

 Petition: Term for “indictment” for juvenile proceedings

-Plain error: The rule applies to errors that are obvious, that affect substantial rights of the
+Plain error: The rule applies to obvious errors, that affect substantial rights of the

 accused, and that, if uncorrected, will seriously affect the fairness, integrity, or public reputation of judicial proceedings

-Political era: First era of policing in the United States marked by the industrial revolution, the abolishment of slavery, and the formation of large cities
+Political era: The first era of policing in the United States was marked by the Industrial Revolution, the abolishment of slavery, and the formation of large cities

 Positivism: The use of empirical evidence through scientific inquiry to improve society